Tarangladumor/CREDIT_CARD_WEB/README.md

-# 💳 Card Pouch – Credit Card Comparison Web Platform
+# 💳 Card Pouch – Credit Card Web Platform

 Card Pouch is a full-stack web application designed to simplify the process of selecting the right credit card by providing **comprehensive card details, comparison tools, filtering options, and financial education content**.
 The platform empowers users to make informed financial decisions through a clean, intuitive, and data-driven interface.